kingluddite/web-dev-notes/frontend/udemy/105n-modern-react-with-redux/01-intro/13-handling-user-events.md

 ```

 * More refactoring
-    - If I have a single argument I can drop off the leading parenthesees in ES6
+    - If I have a single argument I can drop off the leading parenthese in ES6

 ```
 render() {